 The recent "Occupy" movement has increased police vigilance of potential riots.
 In the fray of a riot, it's not uncommon for peaceful protesters to be wrongly arrested.
 But an experienced Nevada criminal defense attorney may be able to get their charges dismissed so their records remain clean.

-This article summarizes the Nevada crimes of "routing" and "rioting."
+In this article, our Las Vegas criminal defense attorneys summarize the Nevada crimes of "routing" and "rioting" under NRS 203.070.
 Scroll down to learn the law, defenses, and punishments.

 The legal definition of a "rout" in Nevada is when "two or more persons meet to do an unlawful act, upon a common cause of quarrel, and make advances toward it."
 In other words, a rout is when people assemble to break the law and take steps to break the law, but no law ends up getting broken.
 Goodsprings criminal defense attorney Michael Becker gives an example: